-On request of the student and recommendation of the instructor, a student who only successfully completes some major units of instruction in a program listed in this catalog may be granted a Certificate of Completion.
+On request of the student and recommendation of the instructor, a student who successfully completes only some of the major units of instruction in a program listed in this catalog may be granted a Certificate of Completion.

 Diplomas

 Diplomas for specific programs are awarded to students who successfully complete requirements with a quality point average of at least 2.0 in 9-month secretarial science or vocational education and apprenticeship programs listed under Groups VIII and VIIIB of this catalog.
 Students planning to receive a degree, diploma or certificate must complete a formal application available in the Records Office.
 Candidates for spring graduation should apply by March 1, and for summer graduation by June 1.